SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_changelog_do_not_edit_manually.md

 ### Socat Reverse Shell Detection
   - 14/06/2023 - minor - Added filter to the rule to reduce false positives.

-### SolarWinds Wrong Child Process
-  - 14/06/2023 - major - Reworking of the rule after many FPs and a more suitable Elastic rule

 ### Raccoon Stealer 2.0 Legitimate Third-Party DLL Download URL
   - 13/06/2023 - minor - Adding private IPs as sources